RREE/grbl_parser_ada/test/bbt/check.md

  - When I run `./bin/test_cl -l <Idle|MPos:10.000|FS:0,0>`
  - then I get no error
  - and the output contains `System is in state 'Idle'`
+ - and the output does not contain `Pos Y`

 ### Scenario : two axes XY